WINGS-UHM/Web/docs/promo-pages/creating-a-promo-page.md

 ## Introduction

-A promo page is designed as a standalone landing page to promote something, such as a new product.
-The example promo page has been designed to promote a book, but it can be used for any product as it is very customisable.
+A promo page is designed as a standalone landing page to promote something, such as a new course.
+The example promo page has been designed to promote a book, but it can be used for any course as it is very customisable.

 [View promo page demo](/bulma-clean-theme/promo-page/)